Towards Anytime Optical Flow Estimation with Event Cameras: Method

 \subsection{Event Representation: Unified Voxel Grid}

-To achieve anytime event-based optical flow estimation, we propose an \emph{Unified Voxel Grid (UVG)} with high-frame-rate representations.
 The event representation is crucial for the event-based model~\cite{TimeOrderedRecentEvent2021,gehrigEndtoEndLearningRepresentations2019}.
-Voxel Grid~\cite{zhuUnsupervisedEventBasedLearning2019} is a commonly used event representation that utilizes the temporal dimension of event data, and its effectiveness for optical flow estimation tasks has been verified in many studies~\cite{zhuUnsupervisedEventBasedLearning2019,gehrigERAFTDenseOptical2021,wuLightweightEventbasedOptical2022}.
+Voxel Grid~\cite{zhuUnsupervisedEventBasedLearning2019} is a commonly used event representation that utilizes the temporal dimension of event data, and its effectiveness for optical flow estimation tasks has been verified in many studies~\cite{zhuUnsupervisedEventBasedLearning2019,gehrigERAFTDenseOptical2021,wu2024lightweight, gehrig2024dense}.
 The principle of the Voxel Grid is to discretize the spatially sparse and temporally-continuous information of events by averaging over time, and then utilize bilinear interpolation in both spatial and temporal dimensions to obtain a tensor representation of the event data in a voxel form.
 The tensor has a dimension of $B{\times}H{\times}W$, where $B$ represents the number of time steps, and its size determines the sampling accuracy of the event data in the temporal dimension.
 Each channel of the Voxel Grid can be viewed as an event representation at a specific time.
 Given a set of events $\left\{\left(x_i, y_i, t_i, p_i\right)\right\}_{i \in[1, N]}$ and $B$ bins to discretize the time dimension, the definition of Voxel Grid is depicted as follows:

 where $k_b(a)$ denotes the bilinear sampling kernel.